hug-sch/vse-docs/video_editing/setup/environment/proxies.rst

    A. You have to decide if the proxies should be generated Per Strip or globally for the project.
 If you choose Per Strip, then the Proxy folder (BL_proxy) will be created at the location of the selected strip.
 You can override this directory location and name in the panel below with the Custom Proxy Directory checkbox.
 Or, you can choose Project.
 The proxy folder BL_proxy will then be created in the directory from the field below.
 This setting influences also the Automatic setup.
 The chosen directory will be used for the automatic creation of the BL_proxy directory.

    .. note::
       In general, it is easier to manage, if you have a separate directory for all of your proxies of the same project.
-It's also advisable to have that folder on a different disk than the Blender program or source files (to minimize the access times).
+It's also advisable to have that folder on a different disk than the Blender program or source files (to minimize the disk access time).

-   B. If you have opted for a Manual Proxy setup, you have to build your proxy files yourself.
+   B. If you have opted for a Manual Proxy setup, you have to build the proxy files yourself.
 Select the strips (it can be more than one!) for which you want to create proxies.
 With the button ``Set Selected Strip Proxies`` you can enable multiple proxy render sizes (25%, 50%, 75%, 100%).
 With the Overwrite checkbox, you give permission to overwrite existing proxy-files.
 You'll use this button to enable these settings for *multiple* selected clips.

    C. The result of pushing the ``Set Selected Strip Proxies`` is that the checkbox next to ``Strip Proxy & Timecode`` is enabled and that the proxy sizes are filled in for all the selected strips.
 Eventually, you can deviate for the storage directory and filename of an individual strip here.